RoOLeary/distort/content/pages/about.md

 description: "This is a mock description for about page"
 header:
   heading:  "Illuminating today's stories on culture, business, and science through great journalism."
-  subheader: "About Busy Little Pixels"
+  subheader: "About Busy Little Pixels | Blog"
   image: "/images/about/about-header.jpeg"
 partner_section:
   heading: "Our Syndication Partners"